 [Section 54 amended by No. 58 of 2010 s.
 176.]

-55. Power to give directions for audit of business carried on at more than one place
+55. Audit of business carried on at more than one place, directions as to

 In the event of a settlement agent carrying on business at more than one place the Commissioner may from time to time give such directions as the Commissioner thinks fit for separate audits of the trust accounts in respect of the business carried on at each place, or for the acceptance by the auditor of the certificates of some person or persons approved by the Commissioner with respect to the examination of the trust accounts kept at any branch office of the business.